 During Joint Care Orientation, the clinical education specialist will provide you with a list of exercises.
 Practicing these BEFORE your surgery can help you best prepare for your recovery after surgery.

-- Attend complimentary Joint Care Orientation class (optional, but recommended)
+Register here to attend our complimentary Joint Care Orientation class (optional, but recommended).

 Patients who attend Joint Care Orientation prior to surgery typically have a much better experience than those who do not.

 Park in the main parking lot.
 Enter the lobby and notify the receptionist that you are attending Joint Care Orientation Class.
 A staff member will greet you and direct you to the classroom.

 Begin discussing your discharge plans with family and friends.
 Information will be provided at Joint Care Orientation about equipment needed, therapy and household arrangements.

 If you take arthritis/anti-inflammatory medications, blood thinner medication or aspirin, notify the physician who prescribed the blood thinner that you are having joint surgery.
 This will ensure coordination between physicians.

 Practice cough and deep breathing exercises.

 Practice your total joint exercises as instructed by the physical therapist during orientation.